DIGHUM

 Digital Humanism is an interdisciplinary field that examines the complex interplay between technology and humankind, with the aim of creating a better society and improving our lives.
 It recognizes that an interdisciplinary approach is necessary, breaking down disciplinary silos and integrating humanities, social, technical, and engineering sciences.

-The goals of the summer school are to bring together students from diverse backgrounds in terms of their areas of training, i.e. their core disciplines, their biographies, and their cultural and social background.
-By presenting different perspectives on the impact of digital technologies and their interplay with societal developments, we will foster interdisciplinary exchange and skill the next generation to address the topics and pressing issues of our time and the near future from a more holistic point of view.
-The program of the summer school therefore provides “both directions”: technical talks to highlight potential and limitations of technologies such as AI to non-technically trained participants, as well as talks from experts in the humanities and political sciences to contextualize the use of these technologies.
+The goals of the summer school were to bring together students from diverse backgrounds in terms of their areas of training, i.e. their core disciplines, their biographies, and their cultural and social background.
+By presenting different perspectives on the impact of digital technologies and their interplay with societal developments, we have fostered interdisciplinary exchange and skilled the next generation to address the topics and pressing issues of our time and the near future from a more holistic point of view.
+The program of the summer school therefore provided “both directions”: technical talks to highlight potential and limitations of technologies such as AI to non-technically trained participants, as well as talks from experts in the humanities and political sciences to contextualize the use of these technologies.